 One More Lesson Here

 A corollary of all of this is that because floors and ceilings tend to get set in negotiations, if you know for sure the case will not settle, my advice is to get the first offer from the defendant and just file suit.
 If you know they are not going to meet your true reasonable number to resolve the case, you are just giving them a number they are going to throw back in your face as they move their offer up and you continue to put your feet in concrete.
-Earlier in my career, I made this mistake in a wrongful death motorcycle accident case and the case took a lot longer to settle.
+The whole “let’s just cut to the chase” approach sounds great and refreshing.
+It also does work.
+Earlier in my career, I made this mistake in a wrongful death motorcycle accident case and the case took a lot longer to settle than it should have.